Lorenzovazq/Cardiovascular-disease-analysis---R/README.md

-# Some plots of the analysis:
+# Some plots from the analysis:

 ![Lifestyle plot](https://user-images.githubusercontent.com/126076818/220638184-9a693f3e-07c0-4d4e-a05b-32952876de12.png)